IfiemiE/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 	string, like the fucntion, strspn
 4: A function that returns the pointer to the first occurrence
 	of a byte from a given string set of characters
+5: A function that finds the first occurrence of a substring
+	in a string, like the function, strstr